loglot/loglot-Blog/_posts/2023-10-18-A-Rediculous-Amount-of-Updates.md

 ---
 title: A Ridiculous Amount of Updates
-tags: Games YA2P GameDev Wordpress
+tags: Games YA2P GameDev WordPress
 ---
 46 out of 149 commits done since the last update